No Tags Found!

 From India, Chandigarh

-PF and ESI deduction for part time employee is must.
-Deduction should be on the basis of minimum wages.
+PF and ESI deductions for part-time employees are mandatory.
+Deductions should be based on minimum wages.

-If the employee works more than one or two organizations, he should be engaged through one contractor in each place and that contractor combining his total earnings from all will deposit PF and ESI under contractor's code.
-If it is not possible, then the situation is complicated.
-I have no idea whether PF & ESIC Authority will allow to deposit other PEs to deposit contribution in the same UAN No. & ESI no registered under one particular PE.
-I would request others to contribute if there is any other idea to address the issue.
+If an employee works for more than one or two organizations, they should be engaged through one contractor at each place.
+The contractor, combining the total earnings from all places, will deposit PF and ESI under the contractor's code.
+If this is not feasible, the situation becomes complicated.
+It is uncertain whether the PF & ESIC Authority will allow other Principal Employers to deposit contributions under the same UAN No. & ESI no registered under one specific Principal Employer.
+I urge others to contribute ideas to address this issue.

 CEO-USD HR Solutions